+ Why Should You Care About Google Alternatives?

 In 2000, just two years after it was founded, Google reached a milestone that would lay the foundation for its dominance over the next 20 years: It became the world’s largest search engine, with an index of more than one billion web pages…

-…Every search request provides Google with more data to make its search algorithm smarter.
-Google has performed so many more searches than any other search engine that it has established a huge advantage over rivals in understanding what consumers are looking for.
+…Every Google search request provides Google with more data to make its search algorithm smarter.
+Google has performed so many more searches than any other or private search engine that it has established a huge advantage over rivals in understanding what consumers are looking for.
 That lead only continues to widen, since Google has a market share of about 90 percent.

 Google directs billions of users to locations across the internet, and websites, hungry for that traffic, create a different set of rules for the company.
 Websites often provide greater and more frequent access to Google’s so-called web crawlers — computers that automatically scour the internet and scan web pages — allowing the company to offer a more extensive and up-to-date index of what is available on the internet.